-Each year sees billions of dollars pore into residential NYC real estate, not all of which comes from New Yorkers purchasing their primary residence.
-A significant portion of it comes from investors who plan to rent out the unit right after closing day.
-In a city where the vast majority of people are renters, this is just good business sense.
+Each year sees billions of dollars pore into residential real estate in New York City.
+Not all of them come from New Yorkers purchasing their primary residence.
+A significant portion of it comes from investors purchasing investment units and plan to rent out.
+In a city where the vast majority of people are renters, this is good business sense.

 Table of Contents

 Real estate is all about the location, so choose yours carefully.
 If you want the least risk possible, it’s better to stick with tried-and-true neighborhoods such as Tribeca, East/West Village, Midtown East, and the Upper East Side.
 There’s always a demand for these neighborhoods, so you will have to worry less about finding tenants, of course, depending on the property itself.
 But that high demand also translates into limited and more expensive inventory, so you’ll need to be ready to wait and pay up once you do find the right property.

 If Manhattan real estate is out of your price range, then look for properties in emerging neighborhoods in Brooklyn, Queens, and the Bronx.
 You may face less competition from other investors and property taxes that may potentially return higher yields.
 Wondering how to identify emerging neighborhoods?
 Look for the following:

 - A decline in the DOM (days on the market) of properties in the area.

 - Significant investment; infrastructures, such as transit options, schools, and public spaces.